hkdb/app/README.md

 app -m snap disable
 ```

-To install software, instead of `sudo apt install neovim` and `flatpak install Geary` you would execute:
+To install software, instead of `sudo apt install neovim`, `flatpak install Geary`, and etc, you would execute:
 ```
 app install neovim
 app -m flatpak install Geary
-app -m appimage install Densify-v0.3.1-x86_64.AppImage # from the directory where the .AppImage resides app -m snap install spotify
+app -m appimage install Densify-v0.3.1-x86_64.AppImage # from the directory where the .AppImage resides app -m snap install spotify app -m brew install gimp # In macOS, just "app install gimp" will do
 ```

 If you need to install a piece of software in the form of a .deb or .rpm: